 Where: Rua Nova da Piedade 10 – near Principe Real.

 Timings: 8AM – 6PM, Monday to Friday.
 10AM – 6PM, Saturday and Sunday.

 A twin of the cultural and artistic project Village Underground in London, VU Lisboa houses working spaces for artists and a cafe where you can also sit and work at.
 Here, we’re focusing on the cafe, while you can find more info about renting spaces and co-working on their website below.

 There’s nothing usual about Village Underground Lisboa.
 Next to the containers turned into workshops for artists, you’ll come across a cafe housed in a double-decker bus – VU Lisbon is set inside Carris Museum, that is, the local company that manages urban buses in Lisbon.
 So it all makes sense!

-The location night not be obvious, but that doesn’t mean it’s not easy to get to.
-From Largo do Calvario you walk a few minutes to Carris Museum – once at the reception, they’ll direct you towards this space.
+The location might not be obvious, but that doesn’t mean it’s not easy to get to.
+From Largo do Calvario you walk a few minutes to Carris Museum – once you reach the reception, they’ll direct you towards this space.